alisid-0/dailydish/README.md

 # DailyDish
-By Ali Siddiqui, Ra Rosic, and Bryan Valez.
+By Ali Siddiqui, Ra Rosic, and Bryan Velez.

 ## Description
 DailyDish is a food subscription service that brings the convenience of chef-curated recipes and ready-to-cook ingredients right at your doorstep.
 Our platform takes the guesswork out of your daily meal planning and simplifies the cooking process with easy-to-follow steps.
 DailyDish empowers you to customize your meal plan, providing a vast array of options to cater to your dietary preferences and needs.